SEXUAL HARASSMENT

 3 Things to Know About Workplace Sexual Harassment

 Many people think they know exactly what sexual harassment looks like.
 Overt, vulgar treatment immediately qualifies as harassment, but harassment can take more subtle forms as well.
-For decades, federal, state, and local governments have regulated workplace behavior in order to guarantee workers feel safe and welcome.
+For decades, federal, state, and local governments have regulated workplace behavior in order to guarantee their workers feel safe and welcome.
 A workplace may be uninhabitable or offensive even without outright harassment, and you should know several things if your place of work feels unsafe.

 Unwelcome sexual advances in the workplace constitute sexual harassment, regardless of the employee’s status or tenure.
 Oftentimes, when harassment occurs, it is on a quid pro quo basis.
 A promotion, bonus, or other type of reward may be offered for allowing or acquiescing to the unwelcome request.
 If you have been the victim of unwelcome sexual advances or a quid pro quo offer, contacting an attorney should be your first move.
 While you may feel pressure not to speak out, your future is at risk if you do not take steps to protect yourself.